GodotSteam/GodotSteam/README.md

 Current Build
 ----------
-You can download pre-compiled versions _(currently v1.9.1)_ of this repo here: https://github.com/Gramps/GodotSteam/releases
+You can download pre-compiled versions _(currently v1.0.0)_ of this repo here: https://github.com/Gramps/GodotSteam/releases

-**Version 1.9.1 Changes**
+**Version 1.0.0 Changes**
-- Added: additional user statistics and achievement signals
-- Changed: minor notations
-- Fixed: Linux not compiling correctly with new Friends and Matchmaking updates
-- Fixed: various Friends functions not providing correct data
-- Fixed: missing bind methods for integers
+- Added: all the minimal useful functions for Steam

 Known Issues
 ----------
-- Lobby message will crash game, favoriting lobbies does not work yet
-- getFriendGamePlayed is incomplete; should be a dictionary
+- None so far

 Quick How-To
 ----------
 - Download this repository and unpack it.
 - Download and unpack the [Steamworks SDK](https://partner.steamgames.com); this requires a Steam developer account.
-- Download and unpack the [Godot source](https://github.com/godotengine/godot); preferably 2.0.3 to 2.1.5.
+- Download and unpack the [Godot source](https://github.com/godotengine/godot); preferably 3.0 or higher.
 - Move the following to godotsteam/sdk/:
 ````
     sdk/public/